kmelve/sanity-podcast-server/README.md

 ## Development

 `npm run dev` runs the server locally with [nodemon](https://nodemon.io/).

-Remember to make a .env file with the keys set in the .env-example.
-These keys aren't really sensitive, but may be handy if you want to use different datasets for different environments.
+`npm run inspect` runs the server with the inspect flag.
+I recommend using it with [Node.js --inspector Manager](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) for Chrome.